kkccjingyi/Anime-Insights-Unveiling-Viewer-Trends-and-Recommendations/README.md

 ## Data Source ##

 This dataset has been procured from MyAnimeList and the owner in Sajid Uddin.
-Direct access link here.
+Direct access link: https://www.kaggle.com/datasets/dbdmobile/myanimelist-dataset/data
 ​---

 **Data Overview**

 There are 3 tables in the dataset.
 The following tables explain each feature in the dataset.
+---
 ​
 **anime_data_2023**